rhdtownsend/gyre/doc/source/user-guide/numerical-methods/stretched-string.rst

-.. _fund-string:
+.. _numerical-string:

 The Stretched String Problem
 ============================

-We'll start our discussion of GYRE by considering the analogous (but much simpler) problem of finding normal-mode eigenfrequencies and eigenfunctions for waves on a stretched string clamped at both ends.
+We'll start our discussion of numerical methods by considering the problem of finding normal-mode eigenfrequencies and eigenfunctions for waves on a stretched string clamped at both ends.
 Let the string have mass per unit length :math:`\rho` and tension :math:`T`; then, the wave equation describing the transverse string displacement :math:`y(x,t)` at spatial position :math:`x` and time :math:`t` is

 .. math::